 The younger and healthier you are, the easier it may be to secure the life insurance policy that you want.
 If you have a partner, spouse or family who may struggle to cope financially, then acquiring one today can give you the feeling of security.

-If you have a family to support, the insurance provided by your employer or the Company you work for may not be enough.
+If you have a family to support, the insurance provided by your employer or the company you work for may not be enough.
 What happens to that coverage if you change jobs?
 If you leave the company, you may have to forfeit the coverage you have.
 Having a personal policy can ensure your family has adequate protection from the unexpected.

-It is important for you to determine the value of your life in terms of what it will take for your family members to be financially independent in your absence.
+It is important to determine the value of your life insurance in terms of what it will take for your family members to be financially independent in your absence.
 To estimate that amount, add up all expenses and calculate future liabilities that your family will have to pay in your absence.
-Your family’s needs and goals must reflect in your insurance plan.
+Your family's needs and goals must reflect in your insurance plan.

 Check out Insular Life's financial calculators to help you determine your insurance needs and financial goals!

-It’s not uncommon to encounter financial difficulties which could lead to non-payment of your policy.
-To keep your policy in active status, you need to pay premiums regularly on or before your policy’s due date.
+It is common to encounter financial difficulties which could lead to non-payment of your policy.
+To keep your policy in active status, you need to pay premiums regularly on or before your policy's due date.
 However, the policy allows a 31-day grace period.
 Your policy will cease to be in force if premiums are not paid within the grace period, unless your policy has already earned enough cash values or dividends.
 If your policy has already earned cash values or dividends, the premium default option you elected in your insurance application form or you have applied for through an amendment, will apply.

 a written document that contains the terms of the contract agreement between the insurance company and the owner of the policy